SurveyMonkey/public_api_docs/includes/_responses.md

  * `OPTIONS`: Returns available methods and options
  * `GET`: Returns a list of responses.
 Public App users need access to the **View Responses** [scope](#scopes)
  * `POST`: Creates a response.
 Public App users need access to the **Create/Modify Responses** [scope](#scopes)
+ * `DELETE`: Deletes all the responses from the Collector.
+Public App users need access to the **View/Edit Collectors**

 ####Optional Query Strings for GET